"I'm always on the lookout for new fragrances, and this one is really appealing. Tim and I both loved the fragrance."

 The original soap was made in Windsor, England, and exported around the world.
 Brown Windsor was said to be a favorite of Napoleon, a notorious lover of scent.
 In the U.S., the soap was sold from Lewis and Clark's time through the Civil War and into the Twentieth Century.

 By now, you must be wondering what it smells like and why it was so popular.
 Cristiani's recipe called for lavender, bergamot, caraway, petitgrain, cinnamon, and clove.
 We tested various proportions of these essential oils and chose the blend we found most satisfying.

 The spiciness you'll smell in the bar comes from cinnamon and clove.
 The sweet citrus scent comes from bergamot, a lemon-like fruit from Italy; the green citrus aroma comes from petitgrain, distilled from the twigs and leaves of bitter orange trees.
 You'll love the caraway.
 This essential oil, prized in perfumery, adds a sophisticated twist.
 Lavender ties it all together.

 Our Brown Windsor looks like granite—russet brown with shreds of pure white soap.
-Coffee makes the rich brown color but adds no aroma.
+Coffee makes the rich brown color but adds no aroma or texture.